 To ensure proper reconciliation of the federal retirement benefits, your employees’ true costs and processing fees, we recommend your payroll and bookkeeping service providers collaborate with your CPA.
 Connecting your advisors together provides a stronger alignment of your business and personal goals.

-We hope you understand that hiring more employees does not impact your bookkeeping costs.
-I am Kathy Dise from BudgetEase here to make YOU more profitable.
-If you have any more questions you can submit them at email@example.com.
+In conclusion, hiring more employees increase your overall costs but may or may not impact your bookkeeping costs.
+I am Kathy Dise from BudgetEase and I’m here to make YOU more profitable.
+If you have any more questions about the industries we serve or our online bookkeeping and accounting services, you can submit them at firstname.lastname@example.org.